-Maureen worked with the medically underserved for over 5 years, delivering comprehensive care in a full-spectrum family medicine practice, precepting medical and nurse practitioner students, and developing unique diabetic pilot programs for patients and staff to help better the lives of those she serves.
-Maureen continues to work in a consulting capacity in this setting, specializing in the care of patients with diabetes.
+Maureen worked with the medically underserved for over 6 years, delivering comprehensive care in a full-spectrum family medicine practice, precepting medical and nurse practitioner students, and developing unique diabetic pilot programs for clients and staff to help better the lives of those she serves.
+Maureen continues to work in a consulting capacity in this setting, specializing in the care of clients with diabetes.

 Maureen is adjunct faculty at Rush University College of Nursing.
 She is a member of the Illinois Society of Advanced Practice Nursing, American Association of Nurse Practitioners, American Association of Diabetes Educators, American Diabetes Association, and Sigma Theta Tau International Nursing Honor Society.
 She is a past scholar of the U.S. Department of Health & Human Services National Health Service Corps.

-In her spare time, Maureen enjoys cooking for family and friends, gardening, practicing mindfulness, travelling and volunteering.
+In her spare time, Maureen enjoys cooking for family and friends, gardening, practicing mindfulness, traveling and overseas medical mission work.

 SHOULD I SEE HER?
 YES!